Mon - Sun: 24 hours.

 Starting The Ankle Injury Claims Process

 To start the ankle injury claims process today, please feel free to call us on 0800 6524 881.
-When you get in touch, everything will be explained and an advisor will review your case for free.
+When you get in touch, everything will be explained, and an advisor will review your case for free.

 Remember, any ankle injury compensation claim taken on will be processed by our solicitors on a No Win No Fee basis.

-If you have further questions about making an ankle injury claim, you contact our advisors right away by using the live chat feature.
+If you have further questions about making an ankle injury claim, you can contact our advisors right away by using the live chat feature.